brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

 Adjust the language in paragraphs 6-9 to account for `$splice-expression$`s.
 Explicitly add a fallback to paragraph 7 that makes other cases ill-formed.
+Update the term "naming class" to "designated class" in paragraph 8.

 ::: std